jjerome00/PatientSyncAndroid/README.md

 # PatientSync for Android
-Jason Jerome Candidate Project - Patient Sync
+Patient Sync

-This was for a take-home assignment.
-The assignment was to write an Android app that would get its data from an API (also written by me).
+This is an Android app that demonstrates getting its data from an API.
 You can view the Server component here: https://github.com/jjerome00/PatientServer

 ## Setup